Casyfill/mosplus/README.md

 If you like this project, let me know by tweeting to @casy_fill.
 You can easily fork the original code (thanks to Chris, again).
 This project was built with the CartoDB web mapping platform.
 [Here]((http://chriswhong.com/open-data/building-a-custom-downloader-for-nycs-pluto-data/))Chris describes his original pipeline.
 I will try to add my experience as well.
 Support open Data!

+NOTE: data provided as is.
+There are and there will be few incorrect entries.
+There are ~ 7700 entries with the wrong geometry provided. for now, they are cleared out and saved as *processing_data/problematic.csv*.

 Getting the data
 ================